A guide to sugars in your diet

 Start each day with a healthy breakfast.
 Whole grain cereals, porridge or wholemeal toast will provide you with a good balance of fibre, vitamins and minerals.

-Consider whether swapping a big dinner plate for a smaller one could help you eat a little bit less.
+Consider whether swapping a big dinner plate for a smaller one could help you eat a little bit less and eating more slowly.

 Get active!
 The UK Government recommends at least 150 minutes of moderate exercise or 75 minutes of more vigorous exercise including strength exercises on 2 or more days a week for adults (ages 19-64) each week.
 Moderate exercises include cycling or a brisk walk and vigorous exercise includes running and tennis.
 For more detailed advice go to NHS Choices.
 (45).